dcaldwellphd/polaRized/README.md

-Additionally, two helper functions make it easier to prepare data prior to calculating polarization: `filter_scale_length` returns ordered ratings scales that meet a user-defined threshold of unique values, which is useful for statistics that require a certain scale length;
+Additionally, two helper functions make it easier to prepare data prior to calculating polarization: `filter_scale_length` returns ordered ratings scales that meet a minimum threshold of unique values, which is useful for statistics that require a certain scale length;
-`spread_pairs` takes a name key and value key and spreads these columns across unique pairs of observations, making it easier to estimate the association between responses on different survey items.
+`spread_pairs` takes a name-value key and spreads these columns across unique pairs of observations, making it easier to estimate the association between responses on different survey items.

 ## Installation